 - Have them sit in or lay down in a quiet place.
 Then have them close their eyes and become more conscious of their breathing.
 Make it a game and ask them how does the air feel as they breathe in.
 Does it make them feel calm?
 Is their heart beating slowly?
 Are they relaxed?
 Make them conscious of those positive feelings they have as they breathe and relax.

 - Have them also pay attention to what they are feeling inside and outside their body.
-If they wander have them come back to focusing on their tummy as it rises and falls as the breathe.
+If they wander have them come back to focusing on their tummy as it rises and falls as the breathing.
 Praise them as they successfully do this.
 Before you know it they are focused on their breathing and feeling less afraid.

 Keep in mind, that anxiety in kids is very treatable but it might take some time.
 Explain to your child that their protective brain might need some convincing and that because it thinks there’s trouble coming but doesn’t mean there is.
 Keep supporting them and keep them practicing and they will get there.